-Teen girl killed walking to mosque for Ramadan prayers
+Police: Death of Muslim girl not believed to be hate crime

 Story highlights

-- Police have said they are not investigating the slaying as a hate crime
+- Police said the killing apparently is not a hate crime

 - The attack happened during Ramadan, raising concerns in the Muslim community